selfbits/blog/_posts/2016-10-19-dashboard-tutorial-part2-email-auth.markdown

 })
 ```

-Finally we need to provide both the AuthService and the config variable globally so that we can inject them later to any service or component we want.
+Add AuthService and the config variable to the **providers** property so that we can inject them later to any service or component we want.

 <br>